 A few weeks ago we updated our kitchen pantry.
 We removed the wire shelving and installed deeper wood shelves along with a few u-shaped shelves (more on that project here).
-Before the DIY pantry project I had no organized system for our food storage, other than that kid-friendly snacks went on the lower shelves.
-Pantry food was packed in, I couldn’t see how much of cereal or snacks were left, and several items should not have been in the pantry at all.
+Before I had no organized system for our pantry storage, other than that kid-friendly snacks went on the lower shelves.
+Food was packed in, I couldn’t see how much of cereal or snacks were left, and several items should not have been in the pantry at all.

 Meanwhile each time I watch an episode of Marie Kondo’s show Tidying Up I am inspired to straighten a spot in my house!
 So before we added all our food back after installing new shelves, I spent $133 on organization supplies.
 I purchased baskets, clear cereal containers, and clear snack containers.
 Sorting out food, planning the space layout, and creating a better storage system made our small pantry feel much larger and more useable.

-Scroll down for 6 practical ways to store more in your kitchen pantry!
+Scroll down for 6 practical ways to store more in your pantry!

 This article contains affiliate links, please read my full disclosure here.

 1. Start with a Blank Slate